 A degree-seeking student withdrawing completely from Parkland should have an exit interview with a counselor or advisor.
-Call 217/351-2219 or stop by Counseling & Advising in A251.
+Call 217/351-2219 or stop by Counseling & Advising in U267.

-Students who never attend, or cease to attend, any course in which they have enrolled may be administratively withdrawn upon recommendation of the faculty member until midterm of the course.
+A student who never attends, or ceases to attend any course in which the student is enrolled or whose pattern of absences causes the faculty member to seriously question the intent of the student to further pursue the course or complete the course may be administratively withdrawn upon recommendation of the faculty member until midterm of the course.
+Attendance in an online class is measured in terms of student participation in online class discussions or contact with the faculty member.
 A student also may be withdrawn from a course by administrative action as a result of emergency or disciplinary procedures under the provisions of board policy on student rights and responsibilities.

 Should a student who has been administratively withdrawn return to class and the faculty member determines it is possible for the student to earn a quality grade, the faculty member may sign an Authorization to Add a Class form.
 The student will then be allowed to reregister in the course with no additional financial cost, assuming that the student has not received any refund.
 The Business Office will determine whether additional tuition and fees are due.

 The Office of Admissions and Records notifies students of faculty/administrative withdrawal actions.
 The Office of Financial Aid is also notified.